4umo/pierre-review/README.md

 ## Quick Start

 Add Pierre-Review as a github action to your repository!

-## Usage

-Once installed, Pierre-Review will automatically comment on new pull requests and updates to existing ones.
+Once installed, Pierre-Review will automatically comment on new pull requests and add updates to existing ones.

 ## Installation